bluewhale540/jama-dash/README.md

 ### Updating Data

 Pulling the data from Contour requires some variables to be set up properly.
-It is recommended to do the following in a screen or tmux window.
+It is recommended to do the following in a screen or tmux window to keep the processes alive after disconnecting from SSH.
 Set these environment variables, replacing the values with appropriate alternatives as needed.
 ```sh
 export REDIS_URL='redis://localhost:6379/0'
 export JAMA_API_URL='https://paperclip.idirect.net'